IntelliJ IDEA 2024.3 Help

 Steps over the current line of code and takes you to the next line even if the highlighted line has method calls in it.
 The implementation of the methods is skipped, and you move straight to the next line of the caller method.

 In the example, line 5 is about to be executed.
-If you step over, the debugger will move straight to line 6 without jumping into the count() method.
+If you step over, the debugger will move straight to line 6 without visiting the count() method.

 If there are breakpoints inside the skipped methods, the debugger will stop at them.
 To skip any breakpoints on the way, use Force step over.